|

 With a patio door in one basement wall you might need to treat insulation differently within 2m of open air compared to the rest of the basement.

-You always have the choice between inside and outside of basement walls and under or on top of a structural basement floor slab.
+You always have the choice between insulation inside or outside of basement walls and under or on top of a structural basement floor slab.

 Bear in mind as well, with tiles especially, that if you have strong sunshine falling on your tiles at midday but no sunshine at night, the heating and cooling will cause expansion and contraction.
 You will need to think how to avoid thermal cracking.